Eagles prevent Giants from clinching playoff spot, 24-19 - News 12 Now

 INJURIES

 Giants: DT Damon Harrison left before a fourth-and-inches play at the goal line with a right knee injury.
-The Giants stopped Philadelphia’s run anyway.
+The Giants stopped Philadelphia’s run anyway, and Harrison returned later.

 NEXT UP